Air Emissions Inventory (EI) Schedule, Directions, Help and FAQs

 - How is a device and/or process deleted in ARS?

-To delete a device and/or process in ARS, email the facility ID (nine-digit number), device/process ID and end date (the date the device/process should be deleted) to either:
+Devices cannot be deleted, but they can be end-dated.
+To end-date a device and/or process in ARS, email the facility ID (nine-digit number), device/process ID and end date (the date the device/process should be deleted) to either:

 - How is a North American Industry Classification System (NAICS) code changed?